MAD9137/f2024/docs/modules/week10/README.md

 By the end of this week, students will:

+- Learn to create Collection Views
 - Create interface objects programmatically
 - Configure and edit interface objects
 - Save configuration data in persistent storage
-- Explore SwiftUI (informational only: not part of official curriculum)
+- Explore SwiftUI

 ## Assessments Assigned